ilorez/push_swap/README.md

    For sorting more than three numbers, I adapted the [Turk Algorithm](https://medium.com/@ayogun/push-swap-c1f5d2d41e97) with some modifications:
    - **First Change:**
      Instead of waiting until there are only three elements left in stack A, I stopped at five elements.
 At this point, I sorted the top two elements in stack A (from smallest to largest) and pushed them to stack B. Afterward, I used the same algorithm to return all elements from stack B to stack A.
+     > *how bout not 5 how about more may 25 or 100 or the size / 3 think about it it's will be more more fast*
      > *This adjustment reduced the average number of operations for 500 numbers by 50 to 200 operations in some cases.*

    - **Second Change:**